-By day I work as an elementary music teacher (6 years) and play a variety of instruments including the drums, piano, guitar, and the ukulele.
+By day I work as an elementary music teacher (7 years) and play a variety of instruments including the drums, piano, guitar, and the ukulele.
 I have a Bachelor's in Music Education from Elmhurst College and a Master's of Teaching and Learning from the University of St. Francis.
 I absolutely love working with students of all ages (4 - You're never too old to start!) and ability levels and welcome the opportunity to work with you or your children in order to meet your music/performing goals.
 Contact me at (847) 767 3117.

-Currently I play acoustic guitar in a local bluegrass band (Groundspeed) and piano, percussion, and bass in my church's worship band.
+Currently I play acoustic guitar, piano, percussion, and bass in my church's worship band.
 I am well-versed in a variety of styles of music, including jazz, reggae, bluegrass, latin percussion, and classical to contemporary piano.
 As a teacher, I welcome the responsibility of not only teaching you, but motivating you, helping you learn how to practice, and bringing out your creative side.

 I love seeing students improve and figuring out what helps them learn best.